mattes337/outline/changes/API-UPDATE.md

             description: t("Your changes may conflict with the API changes."),
             icon: <AlertTriangleIcon />,
           });

-          // Set a flag on the document to show a warning icon document.lastApiUpdate = new Date().toISOString();
+          // Set a flag on the document to show a warning icon (using virtual property) document.lastApiUpdate = new Date().toISOString();
         } else {
           // In view mode: automatically refresh the document content